The Treatment That Can Actually Save Your Tooth

 Not every abscess patient will experience pain.
 Unfortunately, the only way to remove tooth decay from inside the tooth is with a root canal in Kendall.
 A dental professional may also need to remove the affected root as well.

-Root canal procedures normally take more than a single office visit for completion.
-The good news is that with modern dental procedures, patients experience little to no pain.
+Root canal therapy normally takes more than a single dental office visit for completion.
+The good news is that with modern, state of the art dental procedures, patients experience little to no pain.
 Dentists utilize local anesthesia and a gentle touch to mitigate the pain and other sensations as much as possible.

-A root canal in Kendall will involve a dentist administering a temporary filling after the first procedural appointment.
-During a follow-up, they can replace this filling with a regular one or a crown to help protect the tooth from further damage.
+A root canal in Kendall will involve the dentist and his office staff administering a temporary filling after the first procedural appointment.
+During a follow-up, our dental practice can replace this filling with a regular one or a crown to help protect a natural tooth from further damage.

-Our dentist Dr. Andres de Cardenas is renowned in the South Florida community for his delicate touch, even with a procedure like a root canal in Kendall.
-To learn more about how he can help you overcome this painful, serious dental issue, contact our caring and concerned team today!
+Our dentist Dr. Andres de Cardenas is renowned in Kendall and Miami, FL, as well as the South Florida community.
+This is largely due to his delicate touch, even with a root canal treatment.
+To learn more about how he can help you overcome this painful, serious dental issue, schedule a consultation!